HomeInvertebratesBrittle Star

 Distribution and Habitat

-They are spread across a variety of marine habitats from the poles to the tropics, including muddy abyssal plains (at over 6,000 m), seamounts, and even hydrothermal vents.
-Many species, like Asteroschema clavigerum, are an important part of the reef ecosystem and are found attached to deep-sea corals, sponges, urchins, and xenophyophores.
-Some species, especially those in the family Amphiuridae, are even found to tolerate brackish water environments.
+Many species, like Asteroschema clavigerum, are an important part of the reef ecosystem and are found attached to deep-sea corals, sponges, and urchins.
+Some species, especially those in the family Amphiuridae, are capable of thriving in brackish water environments.

-Globally, the most widespread species is the long-armed brittle star (Amphipholis squamata), while the green brittle star (Ophioderma brevispina) and the common European brittle star (Ophiothrix fragilis) are the two most common species found in littoral zones.
+Of around 2,000 species of brittle stars found worldwide, over 1,200 species have been recorded at depths greater than 650 ft (about 200 m).
+Some species, such as Spinophiura jolliveti, have been recorded at hydrothermal vent sites (2,500 to 2,700 m) along the East Pacific Rise[4].
+Globally, the most widespread species is the long-armed brittle star (Amphipholis squamata), and the green brittle star (Ophioderma brevispina) and the common European brittle star (Ophiothrix fragilis) are the two most common species found in littoral zones.

 Diet

-Certain species within the family Ophiuridae, like Ophiura Linnaeus and Ophiosparte gigas, are carnivorous and hunt epibenthic animals.
-In contrast, the species Ophionereis reticulata is omnivorous, consuming algae, polychaetes, and detritus.
+Certain species within the family Ophiuridae, like Ophiosparte gigas, are carnivorous and hunt epibenthic animals, such as bivalves, polychaete worms, and crustaceans[5].
+The species Ophionereis reticulata is omnivorous, consuming algae, polychaetes, and detritus.

-Ophiopsammus maculata, found in New Zealand, feeds on pollen of southern beeches (plants of the genus Nothofagus).
+Ophiopsammus maculata, found in New Zealand, feeds on the pollen of southern beeches (plants of the genus Nothofagus) that is washed into coastal waters from nearby forests.

 Behavior